yazdaniamir38/Depth-guided-Image-Relighting/README.md

 6. scipy
 # Testing (Evaluation)
 # One-to-one:
 First download the checkpoint from [here](https://drive.google.com/file/d/1-azD3U8c4ag24ecVagB74K7BkMBpKh4s/view?usp=sharing) and save it in 'One_to_one/model/'.
+Also generate the normals for the test set using 'One_to_one/dataset_generation/create_normal_mat_file.py' and store them in 'One_to_one/dataset_generation/pre_reqs/'.
 Navigate to the One_to_one folder, in terminal, type:
 python test.py --cuda --model dense121
 where --cuda option is for using GPU if available.
 # Any-to-any:
-First download the checkpoints from [here](https://drive.google.com/file/d/1FxafveD9QMXFmEvPw3MSMW7xufteN-Jr/view?usp=sharing) (You need to download two files:1) 'model/dense_121.pth' and 2)'checkpoint_epochcorrected_100.pth') in and save the first one in 'Any_to_any/model/' and the second one in 'Any_to_any/'.
+First download the checkpoints from [here](https://drive.google.com/file/d/1FxafveD9QMXFmEvPw3MSMW7xufteN-Jr/view?usp=sharing) (You need to download two files:1) 'model/dense_121.pth' and 2)'checkpoint_epochcorrected_100.pth') and save the first one in 'Any_to_any/model/' and the second one in 'Any_to_any/'.
 Navigate to the Any_to_any folder, in terminal, type:
 python test.py --cuda --model dense121
 where --cuda option is for using GPU if available.